emmajanedrews/base-template/_posts/2017-06-08-theres-a-lot-to-love-about-jeannie-bird-bakery.md

 {% include youtube.html %}

 We’re taking a bit of a break from real estate to talk to you about one of our favorite local businesses.
-[Jeannie Bird Bakery](https://www.jeanniebird.com/) is owned and operated by Bernie Vogel, and he has graciously joined us to tell us about his story, his business, and his love for the Westminster community.
+[Jeannie Bird Bakery](https://www.jeanniebird.com/){: target-"_blank"} is owned and operated by Bernie Vogel, and he has graciously joined us to tell us about his story, his business, and his love for the Westminster community.
 <br>
 <br>**If you’ve never visited Jeannie Bird Bakery before, you’re missing out.** It’s an old-world style bakery that makes everything from scratch with as many local ingredients as possible.
 They opened on Black Friday in 2014 and haven’t looked back since.
 <br>